anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week1.md

-# Week 1: Overview of the ML Lifecycle and DeploymentThe
+# Week 1: Overview of the ML Lifecycle and Deployment

-## Machine Learning Project Lifecycle
+## The Machine Learning Project Lifecycle

 ### Steps of an ML Project